second-slip/second-slip/README.md

 ## :mortar_board: Development journal

 #### June 2024
 - using <a href="https://github.com/valor-software/ng2-charts">ng2-charts</a>: charts for Angular based on Chart.js.
+See the <a href="https://github.com/second-slip/cricket-charts">cricket charts</a> repository.

 #### November 2023